 In the above Diagram we have total participation at E1 end.

-Note: Minimum 1 table is required.
+Note: Only 1 table required.

 B) One to One relationship with no total participation.

 Primary key of R can be A1 or B1, but we can’t still combine all the three table into one. if we do, so some entries in combined table may have NULL entries.
 So idea of merging all three table into one is not good.

 But we can merge R into E1 or E2.
 So minimum 2 tables are required.